stelzinga/MF/Management_Framework.md

 - Daycare facilities
 - Working hour flexibility
 - Etc

 ### Employee Relations
 Employee Relations refers to the relationship with Staff on a broader basis.
 It includes creating awareness of the Venture's Values, providing a platform for dispute resolution, etc.

 ### Employment Law
 Ventures operate under various laws depending on the Environment in which they operate.
 Most countries have some form of Employment Law and the HR department's role is to assure compliance with such laws.
 ________________________________________
 ## IT
 Information Technology (IT) or Information & Communication Technology (ICT) are two different but very similar topics.
 IT includes use of computers, networks, software and other electronic or digital devices for the management and communication of information.
 ICT focuses more on how digital technologies assist users in handling information.
 In the Management Framework IT considers both IT and ICT.

 IT is critical to most Ventures because the majority of Input in the various Processes throughout a Venture are all digital.
-Even if an Activity's purpose within a Venture is to make say closets from wooden plates, the details of the inventory used (Asset) are stored digitally, as are details of the Suppliers delivering it including detail of shipment etc as are details of the end-products, and to which Clients they go.
+Even if an Activity's purpose within a Venture is to make say wooden cupboards, the details of the inventory used e.g. wooden panels, screws, glue, paint (Assets) are stored digitally, as are details of the Suppliers delivering it including details of shipment etc. as are details of the end-products, and to which Clients they go.
 Even the manufacturing Process itself can be wholly or partially automated, which means, again, IT involvement.

 Key deliverables for IT are:
 - Infra